luigiselmi/algorithms/README.md

 ![Luigi Selmi](resources/assignments/percolation/luigi_selmi.png)
 ### Week 2
-The topics of this week are collections, queues and stacks.
+The topics of this week are collections, queues and stacks, and elementary sorting methods.
 Items in a queue follow the first-in-first-out (FIFO) rule while items in stacks follow the last-in-first-out (LIFO) rule.
 They can be implemented using linked list or arrays.
 Since arrays have to be declared with a size they may need to be resized.
 The assignment is about building a collection that supports adding and removing items from either the front or the back of the data structure.
 A second task is to create a randomized queue in which the item removed is chosen uniformly at random among items in the data structure.